 (T)he relentless focus on short-term economic success has adversely affected the culture and institutional integrity of firms; the training, mentoring and development of young lawyers; the ability of firms and their lawyers to service the poor and underprivileged; and the ability of firms and their lawyers to devote time to the profession and the broader needs of society.
-We urge a rebalancing of the sometimes competing goals of 'economic' and needs of society.
-We urge a rebalancing of the sometimes competing goals of 'economic' and 'professional' success.59
+We urge a rebalancing of the sometimes competing goals of 'economic' and 'professional' success.